There are compulsory social insurance schemes and a number of voluntary insurance schemes for various areas of life.

 If you receive a scholarship without a contract of employment, you are usually exempt from the statutory social security obligation.
 However, the specific regulations of the German Residence Act stipulate that foreigners are obliged to submit proof of health insurance coverage that is recognized in Germany when applying for a residence permit.
 As a rule, you are therefore obliged to take out private health insurance before entering Germany.

 Important note: For EU/EEA nationals and in other exceptional cases, it may also be possible that the health insurance of the home country is recognized in Germany.
 This recognition is carried out by the statutory health insurance companies in Germany.

 There are a number of voluntary insurance schemes for different areas of life.

-A private liability insurance (DE) is particularly recommended.
+A private liability insurance (only in German) is particularly recommended.
 It provides compensation if your actions damage other people or the property of other people.
 If you cause damage to people or their property in the event of an accident or inattention for which you are responsible and are not covered by liability insurance, this may result in lifelong payment obligations for you.

 Further information: Consumer Advice Centre on Insurance (only in German)

 Please note: On this page we can only provide information on this topic, but we cannot provide comprehensive advice or make recommendations.